interior page header

 pinwormsAdult pinworm emerging to lay eggs

-The pinworm is a relatively harmless parasite which lives in the large intestine and passes out of the anus to lay its eggs.
+The pinworm lives in the large intestine and passes out of the anus to lay its eggs.

 The pinworm is a grey/white worm with a long tail, which tapers to a point.
 While the male is significantly smaller, the female pinworm can reach up to 20cm in length.